Disc Golf Weight Explained – Choosing the Best Disc Weight

 Which Weight to Choose?

-With a lot of disc golfers trying out popular discs by different brands, we thought that we would address the questions of disc weight.
+With a lot of disc golfers trying out popular discs from different brands, we thought that we would address the questions of disc weight.
 For some players, the weight of the disc is not particularly important as long as it flies the way that they want it to.
 But for other players, the disc weight is very important since they prefer the performance of heavier discs, or desire the easier distance that may come with lighter discs, etc.

 Your weight choice should primarily depend on the disc you are purchasing and what you intend to use that disc for.